olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 We'll create a custom element by extending the [`Lit-Element`](https://lit-element.polymer-project.org/) class.

-You'll first need to import the class from the library, as well as the `html` literal template helper:
+You'll first need to import the class from the library, as well as the `html` template literal tag:

 ```
 import { LitElement, html } from "lit-element";